stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 What we've seen work well in practice is to use a group naming convention to guarantee uniqueness.
 Here is how it works:

-1. When creating a Directory Group to represent the Tenant, the created group will have a _surrogate_ key - permanent, immutable, and globally-unique identifier  - embedded in its `href`.
-For example, assume the following REST JSON representation of the Tenant group:
+1. When creating a Group to represent the Tenant within your Directory, that Group will have a _surrogate_ key - permanent, immutable, and globally-unique identifier  - embedded in its `href`.
+For example, in this REST JSON representation of the Tenant Group...

         {
           "href": "https://api.stormpath.com/v1/groups/2gdhVFEQMXpaUMAPzLXen4"